Checking Partial Derivatives with Finite Difference#

 For components that provide their partials directly (from the compute_partials or linearize methods, only information about the forward derivatives are shown.
 For components that are matrix-free, both forward and reverse derivative information is shown.

 Implicit components are matrix-free if they define a apply_linear method.
-Explicit components are matrix-free if they define either compute_jacvec_product or compute_multi_jacvec_product methods.
+Explicit components are matrix-free if they define a compute_jacvec_product method.

 Basic Usage#